 Welcome to my website!

 I am a researcher in moral, political, and legal philosophy.
 I work on several fields, including climate justice and climate ethics, environmental philosophy, global justice, animal ethics, intergenerational justice, the ethics of technological innovation, effective altruism, and citizenship theory.
+I am interested in topics such as sustainability, eco-anxiety, energy transition, citizenship, human rights, and ideal and non-ideal theory.
 I am also interested in the history of philosophy, especially the moral and political philosophy of Hutcheson, Rousseau, Kant, and Rawls.

-I am currently working on a research project on cosmopolitan citizenship and ecological citizenship at the Department of Politics and International Studies at the University of Warwick.
+I am working on a research project on cosmopolitan citizenship and ecological citizenship at the Department of Politics and International Studies at the University of Warwick.
 This project is funded by a Swiss National Science Foundation research grant.
-It explores the possible relationships between cosmopolitan citizenship and ecological citizenship, and argues that instead of being independent from each other, or even in opposition with each other (as they tend to be presented in the literature), they rather mutually require each other.
+It explores the possible relationships between cosmopolitan citizenship and ecological citizenship, and argues that instead of being independent of each other, or even in opposition to each other (as they tend to be presented in the literature), they rather mutually require each other.

-This website provides access to information on my (short) biography, my (existing and forthcoming) publications, my (past and upcoming) talks, my teachings, and my outreach activities.
+This website provides access to information on my (short) biography, my (existing and forthcoming) publications, my (past and upcoming) talks, my teachings, and my reviewing and outreach activities.

-If you want to get in touch with me, please send me an email to Michel.Bourban@warwick.ac.uk.
+If you want to get in touch with me, please send an email to Michel.Bourban@warwick.ac.uk.